//not the thank-you page Detroit Distracted Driving Accident Attorney | Goodman Acker

 • Talking with passengers

-When a driver is distracted, the driver may fail to safely operate his or her vehicle in any number of ways, including tailgating the car in front, racing through a stop sign or red light, and drifting into an adjacent lane or onto a sidewalk.
-It should be no surprise that, in one recent year, distracted driving caused more than 5,000 crashes within the state of Michigan, according to an analysis by MLive.
+When distracted, the driver may fail to safely operate their vehicle, including tailgating the car in front, racing through a stop sign or red light, and drifting into an adjacent lane or onto a sidewalk.
+It should be no surprise that in Michigan, distracted driving is one of the leading causes of traffic accidents like drunk driving.

 Why Is Distracted Driving Important to Your Michigan Auto Accident Case?